MahmoudDawood/learnings/BMC/TSOM/Adminstration.md

 - Change admin user and password
 - Define cookie domain, session timeout and ongoing sessions.

 - **Removing a user from group or deleting it from RSSO**
   - His polices are disabled after 30 mins
   - Configuration is removed from affected PATROL agents, instances are marked for deletion
   - Dashboards created by him are deleted within 30 mins.
-- Check for and remove associations from monitoring policies and authorization profiles, consider viewing shared dashboards.
+- Remove associations from monitoring policies and authorization profiles, consider viewing shared dashboards.

 - Group cannot belong to two different realms.